nishchal1210/Ride_Sharing_Algo_Project/README.md

   - `g` is the exact cost from the start cell to the current cell.
   - `h` is the heuristic estimate from the current cell to the destination.

 The algorithm explores nodes with the lowest `f` score, optimizing the search towards the destination and achieving the shortest path.
+The overall algorithm works in linear complexity at its best.

 ### How A* Search Works
 - **Initialization** : Start with the initial node in the priority queue with f(n)=g(n)+h(n).